stupot1/tech_test_bank/README.md

 * User can view the human-readable statement using the following command.
 Note that the `display_statement()` is wrapped in the `print` statement, this is to ensure the formatting is displayed correctly as the application returns the data in a `return` rather than printed to the std output.~~~~

 `print(account.display_statement())`

+## Follow Up Actions

+* Extract the display function into a separate class to show SRP and modular approach better.